Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Lensing phenomena

 Photon rings, also referred to as critical light orbits, emerge as a consequence of the geometric structure encoded in the optical manifold associated with a spacetime.
 Their dynamical behavior is not fixed by symmetry alone but is instead controlled by how nearby null trajectories respond to small deviations from circular motion.
 Exact circular paths are therefore idealized limits: once perturbed, photons either drift away from the orbit or remain confined in its vicinity, depending on the underlying geometric conditions.
 In configurations associated with instability, even infinitesimal disturbances drive photons toward the horizon or allow them to escape to infinity, whereas in stable settings the trajectories linger near the original radius, executing repeated revolutions around the BH \cite{qiao2022geometric,Heidari:2025iiv,qiao2022curvatures,araujo2025impact}.

 This behavior admits a natural reformulation in geometric terms by examining the intrinsic curvature of the optical manifold.
 In this description, the Gaussian curvature $\mathcal{K}(r)$ governs the relative behavior of neighboring light rays along their propagation.
 Regions characterized by nonpositive curvature, $\mathcal{K}(r)\leq 0$, are excluded from supporting conjugate points according to the Cartan--Hadamard theorem, which implies that circular photon trajectories in such regions cannot be stable.
 By contrast, when $\mathcal{K}(r)>0$, conjugate points may appear, allowing for the existence of localized photon rings that resist small perturbations \cite{qiao2024existence}.
-From this viewpoint, null trajectories satisfying $\mathrm{d}s^{2}=0$ can be recast in an equivalent geometric form, which we write as \cite{AraujoFilho:2024xhm}:
+From this viewpoint {and to facilitate the reproducibility and traceability of the results for a generic metric tensor, we employ the general definition presented in Eq.~(\ref{lagrangian}), which depends only on the metric components.
+Then, the} null trajectories satisfying $\mathrm{d}s^{2}=0$ can be recast in an equivalent geometric form, which we write as \cite{AraujoFilho:2024xhm}:

 Within this construction, the labels $i$ and $j$ refer exclusively to the three spatial directions, taking values from $1$ to $3$, while $\tilde{\gamma}_{ij}$ represents the components of the induced metric on the optical geometry.
-The function $\bar{D}(r,a)$ is defined by evaluating the original metric function on the equatorial section, that is, $\bar{D}(r,a)\equiv D(r,a,\theta=\pi/2)$.
+The function $\bar{D}(r)$ is defined by evaluating the original metric function on the equatorial section, that is, $\bar{D}(r)\equiv D(r,\theta=\pi/2)$.
 Once these elements are specified, the geometric content of the optical manifold is entirely encoded in its Gaussian curvature.
 An explicit expression for this curvature, derived in Ref.~\cite{qiao2024existence}, is given by

 In this context, $R$ denotes the Ricci scalar associated with the two--dimensional optical metric.
 When the parameter $a$ is assumed to be small, the Gaussian curvature admits a perturbative expansion in powers of $a$, leading to the following approximate form: